-This mode is supported only for the BC Racket implementation, and it corresponds to scheme_malloc_tagged in the C API.
+This mode is supported only for the BC Racket implementation, and it corresponds to scheme\malloc\stubborn in the C API.

-- 'stubborn Like 'nonatomic, but supports a hint to the GC via endstubborn-change after all changes to the object have been made.
-This mode is supported only for the BC Racket implementation, and it corresponds to scheme_malloc_stubborn in the C API. - 'eternal Like 'raw, except the allocated memory cannot be freed.
-This mode is supported only for the CGC Racket variant, and it corresponds to scheme_malloc_uncollectable in the C API. - 'uncollectable Allocates memory that is never collected, cannot be freed, and potentially contains pointers to collectable memory.
-This mode is supported only for the CGC Racket variant, and it corresponds to scheme_malloc_uncollectable in the C API. - If an additional 'failok flag is given, then some effort may be made to detect an allocation failure and raise exn:fail:out-of-memory instead of crashing.
+- 'eternal Like 'raw, except the allocated memory cannot be freed.
+This mode is supported only for the CGC Racket variant, and it corresponds to scheme\malloc\uncollectable in the C API. - 'uncollectable Allocates memory that is never collected, cannot be freed, and potentially contains pointers to collectable memory.
+This mode is supported only for the CGC Racket variant, and it corresponds to scheme\malloc\uncollectable in the C API. - If an additional 'failok flag is given, then some effort may be made to detect an allocation failure and raise exn:fail:out-of-memory instead of crashing.

-If no mode is specified, then 'nonatomic allocation is used when the type is a gcpointeror scheme-based type, and 'atomic allocation is used otherwise.
+If no mode is specified, then 'nonatomic allocation is used when the type is a \gcpointeror \scheme-based type, and 'atomic allocation is used otherwise.

 Changed in version 6.4.0.10 of package base: Added the 'tagged allocation mode.

 Changed in version 8.0.0.13: Changed CS to support the 'interior allocation mode.

 Changed in version 8.1.0.6: Changed CS to remove constraints on the use of memory allocated with the 'nonatomic and 'interior allocation modes.

+'''

-(free cptr) \rightarrow void cptr : cpointer?
+(free \ cptr) \rightarrow void \ cptr : cpointer?

+'''